-During orientation, participants begin to develop their vision/narrative.
+During orientation, participants begin to develop their leadership and learning plan which involves articulating a personal vision/narrative of how they can progress as leaders.
 This is a reflective activity in which life experiences are recalled and revisited to understand how they impact current leadership beliefs and practices.
 The Leadership and Learning Groups, as well as the annual Roundtable conference and many individual interactions with faculty, offer opportunities for reflection.

+As participants begin to develop the required competencies and portfolio, they embark on a journey exploring their own character via reflection.
 The portfolio process is an ongoing process whereby participants develop and provide evidence of competency.
 Reflection papers demonstrate the conceptual links between practice and theory.
 The final synthesis paper and oral presentation give each participant an opportunity to reflect back to the beginning of their leadership program and articulate how they have changed and grown and to identify further possibilities for growth.
-Each aspect of the Leadership program develops reflection ability in participants; together they represent our unique "pedagogy for reflection."
-After more than ten years of practicing pedagogy for reflection, we have come to realize that one of the major outcomes of such a pedagogy is the wholeness felt by our graduates.
+Thus, each aspect of the Leadership program develops reflection ability in participants; together they represent our unique "pedagogy for reflection."
+After more than twenty years of practicing this pedagogy for reflection, we have come to realize that one of the major outcomes of such a pedagogy is the wholeness felt by our graduates.
 They often talk about how their lives are no longer as fragmented as they were previously.
 They have a strong sense of purpose and direction.
 They know their place in this world and live with integrity and commitment.
 We are coming to believe that our "pedagogy for reflection" is really a "pedagogy for wholeness," and we will continue to embrace and strengthen leadership learning experiences that contribute to this kind of transformation.